-"People are very interested in probiotics, fermentation and gut health," says Valerie Hoover, R.D., L.D., Manager, Health & Wellness at Sysco, citing the popularity of kombucha, kefir and yogurt drinks.
-And according to Google Trends, along with the uptick in functional beverage searches, consumers are acquiring new tastes.
-More earthy flavors such as ginger and matcha are gaining traction in the market.
+"People are interested in probiotics, fermentation and gut health," says Valerie Hoover, R.D., L.D., Manager, Health & Wellness at Sysco, citing the popularity of kombucha, kefir and yogurt drinks.
+According to Google Trends, along with the uptick in functional beverage searches, consumers are acquiring new tastes.
+More earthy flavours such as ginger and matcha are gaining traction in the market.
 Green tea-often considered the go-to healthy tea option-is now joined by the likes of "adaptogenic" (healing) teas that incorporate ingredients such as reishi mushrooms, ginseng, amla fruit and holy basil to address issues such as immunity, detoxification and relaxation.
 "Turmeric is also very mainstream now because of its anti-inflammation and antioxidant properties," Hoover adds.

-As more consumers reject sugary drinks, the door has opened for alternative refreshments such as flavored sparkling waters, vitamin waters and other beverages with a perceived health benefit.
-"Due to the maturity of the soda market, it has become a large enough volume to allow for a wide selection of
+As more consumers reject sugary drinks, the door has opened for alternative refreshments such as flavoured sparkling waters, vitamin waters and other beverages with a perceived health benefit.
+"Due to the maturity of the soda market, it has become a large enough volume to allow for a wide selection of functional beverage types to succeed," says Massimo Balacchi, Director,